w3c/secure-payment-confirmation/explainer.md

 1. The ??? informs the Merchant of transaction success, and the payment concludes successfully.

-> **NOTE**: This seems like a lot of steps, but it is worth noting that to the
+> **NOTE**: Most of the above flow happens in the background.
+The user
-> user the only authentication interactions are to look at the transaction
+> experience consists only of examining and agreeing to the transaction
-> amounts and to perform a [WebAuthn] interaction.
-The other steps occur in the
+> details, and performing a [WebAuthn] interaction.
-> background.

 **TODO**: Color-coded image here showing the authentication flow from the user perspective.
 Merchant site with 'pay' button, then overlaid payment transaction